The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 • nerve endings and a network of blood vessels: revitalize the knee, making it sensitive to various influences;

-• ligaments and cartilage: are the connecting link between bones and muscles, taking all the load on themselves.
+• ligaments and cartilage: are the connecting link between bones and muscles, taking on all the load.

-The structure of the knee joint is the most complex in comparison with other human joints, in addition, this joint is the largest of all joints - that is, the knee takes the first two places at once: in complexity and in size.
+The structure of the knee joint is the most complex compared to other human joints, in addition, this joint is the largest of all joints - that is, the knee occupies the first two places at once: in complexity and in size.
 The complexity of the joint structure makes the treatment of related diseases difficult.

-Smooth cartilage allows one bone to slide comfortably over the other when the knee is bent.
+The smooth cartilage provides a comfortable glide of one bone over another when bending the knee.
 This cartilage covers those parts of the bones that come into contact with each other.
-It is part of all three constituent bones - the femur, tibia, and patella or patella.
+It is part of all three constituent bones - the femur, tibia and patella or patella.

 In addition to cartilage, menisci are located in the interosseous space.
-They are special interlayers that produce a smoothing and shock-absorbing effect under load, increasing the contact area.
-But unlike cartilage, menisci exist only between the two main bones - the tibia and the femur.
+They are special layers that produce a smoothing and shock-absorbing effect under load, increasing the contact area.
+But unlike cartilage, menisci are only between the two main bones - the tibia and femur.

-A special shell covers the entire joint from the outside.
-The inner part of it is called the synovial bag.
-This pouch is filled with so-called joint fluid.
-This fluid is used to lubricate the cartilage, which further improves glide and reduces stress and friction in the joint.
+A special sheath covers the entire joint from the outside.
+Its inner part is called the synovial bursa.
+This bag is filled with the so-called articular fluid.
+This fluid is used to lubricate the cartilage, further improving gliding and reducing stress and friction in the joint.
 But that's not all: synovial fluid has another purpose - it is a nutrient for cartilage, providing and maintaining its unique properties.

-The anatomy of the knee joint also includes the presence of ligaments.
-They are needed so that the bones are securely fixed relative to each other and fit snugly to the menisci.
-Such ligaments located in the knee are called cruciate because of their shape.
-The knee joint includes the anterior ligament, the posterior ligament and two lateral ligaments - the external and internal.
-In the event of damage to the ligaments, their treatment is carried out using fixing bandages and rest.
+The anatomy of the knee joint also provides for the presence of ligaments.
+They are needed so that the bones are securely fixed relative to each other and fit snugly against the menisci.
+Such ligaments, located in the knee, are called cruciate because of their shape.
+The knee joint includes an anterior ligament, a posterior ligament, and two lateral ligaments - external and internal.
+In case of damage to the ligaments, their treatment is carried out with the help of fixing bandages and rest.

-As mentioned, the knee joint consists of only three bones.
+As already mentioned, the knee joint consists of only three bones.
 The femur is located on top and bears the main load on the joint.
-The tibia or tibia is located below and takes the load from the femur.
-It is called the tibia, so as not to be confused with the other tibia - the fibula, but it is not part of the joint, so we will call the tibia more simply - the tibia.
+The tibia or tibia is located below and receives the load from the femur.
+It is called the tibia, so as not to be confused with another tibia - the fibula, but it is not part of the joint, so we will call the tibia easier - the tibia.
 The third bone is the kneecap.
-It is a small bone with a slightly rounded shape - it can be compared to a triangle with strongly rounded corners.
-This bone is often called the patella.
+This is a small bone with a slightly rounded shape - it can be compared to a triangle with very rounded corners.
+This bone is often referred to as the patella.

-The femur has two ball-shaped projections.
+The femur has two protrusions resembling the shape of a ball.
 These protrusions are called the femoral condyles.
 The condyles thus cover the lower surface of the femur and come into contact with the upper surface of the tibia.

-The surface of the tibia has a symbolic name - plateau.
-The full name is tibial plateau.
-It consists of two halves - the almond and lateral plateau.
+The surface of the tibia has a symbolic name - a plateau.
+The full name is the tibial plateau.
+It consists of two halves - almond and lateral plateau.

 Integral parts of the joint are the patella and several synovial bags located in different parts of the joint - they are filled with fluid and facilitate the movement of the muscles and tendons attached to them.

-The device of the kneecap is such that it is designed to be moved along a special groove.
+The device of the patella is such that it is designed to move along a special groove.
 This groove lies between the femoral condyles, which form it.
-The patella itself is prone to injury while protecting the knee.
-In the event of a knee cap injury, immediate treatment is required.
+The kneecap, while protecting the knee, is itself susceptible to damage.
+In the event of a kneecap injury, immediate treatment is required.

-The cartilage that covers the surfaces of the contacting parts of the bones has an average thickness of about 6 millimeters.
-Of course, in children, this indicator is less than that of an adult.
+The cartilage covering the surfaces of the adjacent parts of the bones has an average thickness of about 6 millimeters.
+Of course, in children this figure is less than in adults.
 The cartilage has a white color and a smooth, as if polished, surface.
 Cartilage is elastic.
 They easily cope with friction, reducing it to nothing, and are the damping elements of the joint.
 In the knee, cartilage covers all three bones.

 Ligaments are dense connective tissue.
-They are needed to bind the bones that form the joint to each other.
-The literal ligaments are located on the side of the joint, and the so-called collateral ligaments also received their place there.
-In addition to general strengthening of the joint, these ligaments serve to prevent the bones from slipping to the side of the joint.
+They are needed to connect the bones that form the joint to each other.
+The lateral ligaments are located on the side of the joint, and the so-called collateral ligaments also got their place there.
+In addition to general strengthening of the joint, these ligaments serve to prevent the bones from moving to the side of the joint.

-The cruciate ligaments of the knee joint, anterior and posterior, connect the ends of the femur and tibia, ensuring that they fit snugly together.
+The cruciate ligaments of the knee joint, anterior and posterior, connect the ends of the femur and tibia, ensuring their tight fit to each other.
 The cruciate ligaments also serve as limiters for the movement of bones in unnecessary directions.
-The anterior and posterior ligaments are also needed in order to prevent the main bones from moving out relative to each other.
+The anterior and posterior ligaments are also needed in order to prevent the main bones from moving relative to each other.

-Bone stability in the joint is also achieved through other ligament-like structures.
+The stability of the bones in the joint is also achieved with the help of other formations similar to ligaments.
 These formations, called menisci, are located between the femur and tibia in the places of their protrusions on both sides.
-In terms of their structure, cartilage and menisci, although they are similar to each other in appearance, are very different in their structure and perform different tasks.
+In their structure, cartilage and meniscus, although similar in appearance, are very different in structure and perform different tasks.

-Meniscus diseases resulting from overload or injury are difficult to treat.
+Meniscal disease resulting from overload or injury is difficult to treat.
 If the meniscus is damaged, surgery is required.

 Menisci and their purpose

-• ensure the stability of the joint, helping the ligaments.
+• provide a stable state of the joint, helping the ligaments.

-In case of loss of one of the functions of the meniscus, it is necessary to urgently consult a doctor for treatment.
+In case of loss of one of the functions of the meniscus, it is urgent to consult a doctor for treatment.

-Menisci are flexible pads under the contacting surfaces of bones and behave as if a ball-shaped surface lay on a flat surface covered with a pillow.
-In this case, the pillow to some extent repeats the roundness of the spherical surface - the meniscus behaves in the same way.
+The menisci are flexible pads under the contact surfaces of the bones and behave as if a spherical surface rests on a flat surface covered with a pillow.
+In this case, the pillow to some extent repeats the roundness of a spherical surface - the meniscus behaves in a similar way.

-Being such soft cushions, menisci also fill the voids that could have formed in the places where the bones fit, if there were no menisci.
-The space to be filled is between the condyles and the tibial plateau.
+Being such soft pads, the menisci also fill the voids that could form in the places where the bones fit, if there were no menisci.
+The space to be filled is located between the condyles and the tibial plateau.

-Thus, the presence of menisci provides the best distribution of the human body weight to the tibia, distributing the load over the entire surface of the tibia plateau.
-Otherwise, if nature had not provided menisci in the joint design, the entire load would fall on one point of the plateau.
-The main role of the meniscus is precisely to protect the joint from too much stress.
+Thus, the presence of menisci provides the best distribution of the weight of the human body on the tibia, distributing the load on the entire surface of the tibial plateau.
+Otherwise, if nature had not provided for the menisci in the design of the joint, the entire load would fall on one point of the plateau.
+The main role of the menisci is precisely to protect the joint from too much stress.

-Geometrically, menisci resemble a crescent and have different thicknesses.
+Geometrically, the menisci resemble the shape of a crescent and have different thicknesses.
 So, in its central part, the menisci are thinner than along the edges.
-With this shape, the menisci, as it were, form a depression - this makes the joint very stable.
-The ability of the menisci to change their shape due to elasticity makes the distribution of the load optimal during movement - the joint does not lose its stability during dynamics.
+With this form, the menisci, as it were, form a cavity - this makes the joint very stable.
+The ability of the menisci to change their shape due to elasticity makes the distribution of the load optimal even during movement - the joint does not lose its stability even during dynamics.

-So, the ligaments and menisci perform the most important tasks to ensure the mobility of the joints, their steady state when walking and at rest, and competently distributing the load on the bones, protecting them and removing friction.
+So, the ligaments and menisci perform the most important tasks of ensuring the mobility of the joints, their stable state when walking and at rest, and the proper distribution of the load on the bones, protecting them and removing friction.
 If we compare the knee joint with others, then its device will be fundamentally special - unique.
 No other joint in the body has such a structure.
 For example, the elbow joint is much simpler.

-The muscles of the knee joint are presented in two groups - the extensor muscles and the flexor muscles.
-Their name speaks for itself.
+The muscles of the knee joint are represented by two groups - the extensor muscles and the flexor muscles.
+Their name speaks eloquently for itself.

 The extensor muscles are located in front of the femur.
-Thanks to these muscles, a person can walk - when these muscles contract, the knee joint is straightened.
+Thanks to these muscles, a person can walk - with the contraction of these muscles, the knee joint is straightened.
 The so-called quadriceps muscle is the main one, since it extends the leg at the knee.
-Flexors - the muscles that flex the knee - are attached to the back of the hip bone and play an important role in the functioning of the joint.
+Flexors - knee-flexing muscles - are attached behind the femur and play an important role in the operation of the joint.

 Nerves are responsible for transmitting commands to contract certain muscle groups.
 The largest in the structure of the knee joint is the so-called popliteal nerve - it is located behind, as if under the knee.
-Damaged nerves, for example, as a result of injuries, are the reason for urgent medical attention for treatment.
+Damaged nerves, for example as a result of injuries, are a reason to seek immediate medical attention for treatment.

-Further, the popliteal nerve itself branches out, forming the small and tibial nerves.
-The latter goes to the back of the lower leg.
+Further, the popliteal nerve itself branches, forming small and tibial nerves.
+The latter goes to the back of the leg.
 The peroneal nerve is located at the upper end of the fibula and ends already at the front of the lower leg.

 Other important elements

-The circulatory system of the knee joint is formed by the vessels passing through it, which are branched at the back of the joint in the same way as the popliteal nerve.
+The circulatory system of the knee joint is formed by the vessels passing through it, which branch out at the back of the joint in the same way as the popliteal nerve.
 There are only two main vessels - an artery and a vein.
-It is customary to add the popliteal prefix to the names of these vessels.
+It is customary to add the prefix popliteal to the names of these vessels.
 The artery supplies the knee joint with enriched blood, and the popliteal vein returns the waste blood back.

-Considering the structure of the knee, one cannot ignore the synovial bags - this is an important and rather difficult part of the knee joint.
-Such bags are often called bursae in medicine.
-Some diseases of the knee joints, for example, bursitis, are inflammations of the synovial bags, which are quite difficult to treat, are taken from them.
+Considering the structure of the knee, one cannot ignore the synovial bags - this is an important and rather complex part of the knee joint.
+Such bags in medicine are often called bursae.
+Some diseases of the knee joints also take their name from them, for example, bursitis is an inflammation of the synovial bags, which are quite difficult to treat.

-The task of the bursae is to ensure the sliding of the tendons when the muscles associated with them contract.
-The bursa is filled with a fluid called synovial fluid that lubricates the tendons.
-The cavity of some bursae is connected to the articular cavity.
+The task of the synovial bags is to ensure the sliding of the tendons during the contraction of the muscles associated with them.
+The bursae are filled with a fluid called synovial fluid, which is what lubricates the tendons.
+The cavity of some bags is connected to the articular cavity.

-There are 6 burs in the knee joint.
-All of them have very interesting names: supra-patellar, deep sub-patellar, subcutaneous pre-patellar, bursa of the semimembranosus muscle, the own bag of the semimembranous muscle and the popliteal.
+In total, there are 6 bursae in the knee joint.
+All of them have very interesting names: suprapatellar, deep subpatellar, subcutaneous prepatellar, semimembranosus muscle bursa, semimembranosus own bursa and popliteal.

-All the considered elements - ligaments, bones, tendons, menisci, vessels, muscles, nerves and bursa - are a single scheme that is considered as a whole - after all, all elements are interconnected.
-Many parts of the knee are fragile and require careful handling.
-Take care of your knees - avoid unnecessary overload.
+All the considered elements - ligaments, bones, tendons, menisci, blood vessels, muscles, nerves and bursae - are a single scheme, which is considered as a whole - after all, all elements are interconnected.
+Many elements of the knee are fragile and require careful handling.
+Take care of your knees - avoid unnecessary overloads.

 Content: